qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

    :satisfies: wf__analyse_platform_featarch, wf__analyse_featarch, wf__analyse_comparch
    :complies: std_req__iso26262__analysis_848, std_req__iso26262__analysis_749, std_req__isopas8926__44433

-   The argument shall describe why the mitigation is sufficient or not.
+   The argument shall describe why the mitigation (e.g. prevention, detection or mitigation) is sufficient or not.
 If it is not sufficient, the argument shall describe how the mitigation can be improved to achieve sufficiency.
 The argument shall be written in the content.

 .. gd_req:: Safety Analysis attribute: status